 Please note: Students who are interested in design and wish to attend auditions as part of their process need not perform a monologue.
-Please contact Patrick Nelson Hanley for more information!
+Please contact us for more information!

 Will there be costumes?
 What will they be like?

-The ensemble will determine what costumes are necessary for our telling of this story, and parents/guardians should rest assured that they will not need to be anything that cannot be pulled from closets!
+The ensemble will determine what costumes are necessary for our telling of this story, and parents/guardians should rest assured that they will not need to buy anything that cannot be pulled from closets!

 Do you still have questions?
 Feel free to call us at 248-399-3727 or email firstname.lastname@example.org.
 See you in the park!

 Kelly Komlen (Director of Education) spent two summers performing with Shakespeare Royal Oak, playing Viola in Twelfth Night and Phoebe in As You Like It.

 She graduated with a BFA in Acting from Wayne State University and completed post-graduate studies with the Moscow Art Theatre in Russia.

 Currently, she is serving as the Theatre Director at Ferndale High School.